Interplay between boundary conditions and Wilson's mass in Dirac-like Hamiltonians: Conclusions

 \section{Conclusions}

 We have shown how the $k^2$ Wilson corrections not only regularize the Dirac-like models on a lattice, but are directly related to the boundary conditions of finite systems.
 Considering the symmetries of the finite size system (\textit{e.g.,} nanoribbons), the choice of Wilson's corrections are not arbitrary.
-Indeed, we show that the symmetry allowed $k^2$ terms are equivalent to the non-trivial boundary conditions from Berry \& Mondragon \cite{BerryMondragon1987}, thus providing a recipe to regularize the Dirac model by including the $k^2$ term compatible with the desired boundary condition.
+Indeed, we show that the symmetry-allowed $k^2$ terms are equivalent to the non-trivial boundary conditions from Berry and Mondragon \cite{BerryMondragon1987}, thus providing a recipe to regularize the Dirac model by including the $k^2$ term compatible with the desired boundary condition.
 This hidden connection between Wilson's $k^2$ term and the boundary conditions were taken as a conjecture in Ref.~\cite{Bruno2017FDP} to propose a simple method to eliminate the fermion doubling problem.
 Here, our systematic derivation now proves this conjecture.

-Applying this methodology for graphene, we have found a generalization of the Brey \& Fertig boundary conditions \cite{BreyFertig2006}.
-For the zigzag nanoribbons, the $K$--$K'$ coupling induced by the boundary condition restricts the edge state bands to lie within these valleys.
+Applying this methodology for graphene, we have found a generalization of the Brey-Fertig boundary conditions \cite{BreyFertig2006}.
+For the zigzag nanoribbons, the $K$--$K'$ coupling induced by the boundary condition restricts the edge-state bands to lie within these valleys.
 More interestingly, for the armchair case, it introduces $\Delta\theta$ as a deviation from the bulk Bloch phases.
 Particularly, for the ``metallic'' armchair case a finite $\Delta\theta$ eliminates the nonphysical gapless band structure \cite{Son2006DFTgap}.
-Additionally, for the spinful systems (\textit{e.g.,} PbSe TCI) our approach allow for simple derivation of the spinful boundary conditions.
+Additionally, for the spinful systems (\textit{e.g.,} PbSe TCI) our approach allows for simple derivation of the spinful boundary conditions.